-Rare Rental Opportunity
+Infill Housing That Offers a Rare Rental Opportunity

 Element 47 in Denver has been a hit with Millennials who want to live near sports venues, microbrew pubs, restaurants, and other attractions.
 The community is just east of Jefferson Park, in the middle of a quiet residential area.